Offshoots of Operation Car Wash: Operation Catiline Orations

 On 15 December 2015, the Federal Police launched a new offshoot of Operation Car Wash, dubbed "Operation Catiline Orations" (Operação Catilinárias), serving search and seizure warrants at the official residence of Deputy Eduardo Cunha (PMDB – Rio de Janeiro), in Brasília.
 Warrants were also served at Rio de Janeiro addresses of the PMDB.
 Police also carried out a search and arrest warrants at the homes of Federal Deputy Aníbal Gomes (PMDB -Ceará) and Minister of Science and Technology Celso Pansera.

 Others involved in the operation are Senator Edison Lobão (PMDB – Maranhão), former Minister of Mines and Energy; Henrique Eduardo Alves (PMDB – Rio Grande do Norte), then Minister of Tourism and Sérgio Machado, a former president of Transpetro named by PMDB.
 The main purpose of the Federal Police was to prevent destruction of evidence.
 Documents were seized in Recife, Brejão, Agreste, and Petrolina, in Sertão.
-All seized material was sent to Recife and then to Brasilia.
+All seized material was sent to Recife and then to Brasília.